 To improve my own poems, I read the masters.
 Here are selections from those poems which I find most inspiring and noteworthy.

 - Poems are arranged by poet.
 Poets will be arranged alphabetically by last name, but alphabetization is work-in-progress as of 2020-01-26.
 Alphabetization excludes titles and other post-nominals.
 Poets are listed under their full birth names, unless, like Lord Byron, they are better known by another moniker.

 - Unless otherwise noted, I provide excerpts, not full poems.

 - All entries here are favorites, but strong markup indicates one which made a particularly powerful impression.

 - Citations are from Great Poems of the English Language (GPEL), edited by Wallace Alvin Briggs, or from How Does a Poem Mean?
 (HDPM), by John Ciardi.
 In checking texts against Poetry Foundation or Bartleby versions, I frequently find differences in spelling and lineation.
-I’m not questing for the one true version of anything, but you have been warned.
+I’m not questing for the one true version of anything, so you have been warned.

 Henry Howard, Earl of Surrey